-The overall liking of boiled yam was predicted (Table 5) by multiple regression analysis from PF and DMR ($R^2 = 0.79$, lack of Fit = 8.11, P < 0.05, Table S3) (Experiment 1).
-However, based on R^2 value (0.88) a model with three parameters (DMR + PF + ST) can also be used even if the lack of fit test was not significant (Table S3).
-The overall liking, for seven yam varieties grown in Nigeria (Table 3) were determined using the predicted PF and DMR from Experiment 2.
+(Experiment 1).
+However, based on R^2 value (0.88), a model with three parameters (DMR + PF + ST) can also be used even if the lack-of-fit test was not significant (Supporting Information Table S3).
+The overall liking for seven yam varieties grown in Nigeria (Table 3) was determined using the predicted PF and DMR from Experiment 2.
 Irrespective of harvesting location, the overall liking varied from 5.2 (like slightly) to 7.1 (like much).

-Thresholds for acceptance of key attributes of boiled yam
+Thresholds for acceptance of key attributes of boiled yam Texture

-Texture

 The thresholds of sensory attributes and their corresponding biophysical parameters were evaluated considering 60% (acceptable) and 80% (optimal) JAR levels (Experiment 1).
-For the crumbliness and the easiness to break, R2 values ranged between 0.62 and 0.88, showing a strong relationship between sensory and biophysical variables (Table S4, Supporting information).
-Based on the sensory analysis (0-10 scale), the optimal texture of boiled yam was scored between 5 and 7 for the easiness to break and above 7 for the crumbliness (Table 6).
-Concerning the easiness to break, the corresponding optimal thresholds of PF ranged between 6 and 8 N, concomitant to the DMR content between 35 and 38%, while PF below 6 N characterised the optimal crumbliness (Table 6).
+For the crumbliness and the easiness to break, R^2 values ranged between 0.62 and 0.88, showing a strong relationship between sensory and biophysical variables (Supporting Information Table S4).
+Based on the sensory analysis (0-10 scale), the optimal texture of boiled yam was scored between 5 and 7 for easiness to break and above 7 for crumbliness (Table 6).
+Concerning easiness to break, the corresponding optimal thresholds of PF ranged between 6 and 8 N, concomitant with the DMR content between 35% and 38%, while PF below 6 N characterized the optimal crumbliness (Table 6).
 Thus, based on the thresholds of PF, no variety can have an optimal crumbliness and easiness to break texture simultaneously (the maximum threshold for crumbliness is below the minimum threshold for easiness to break).
-However, some varieties (Laboko, TDa 1520050 and TDa 1520002) were close to the optimal threshold characteristics.
+However, some varieties (Laboko, TDa 1 520 050 and TDa 1 520 002) were close to the optimal threshold characteristics.

-The acceptable texture (60% JAR) was characterised by scores between 5 and 8 for the easiness to break and above 6 for the crumbliness.
-Acceptable (60% JAR) easiness to break was characterised by PF between 5 and 9 N and the DMR between 33 and 40%.
-At the same time, the crumbliness was judged acceptable if the PF was below 7 N.
+The acceptable texture (60% JAR) was characterized by scores between 5 and 8 for easiness to break and above 6 for crumbliness.
+Acceptable (60% JAR) easiness to break was characterized by PF between 5 and 9 N and DMR between 33% and 40%.
+At the same time, crumbliness was judged acceptable if the PF was below 7 N.